ISO 27001 Leadership and Commitment | Clause 5.1 | The Lead Auditor’s Implementation and Audit Guide

 8. Verify Stakeholder Engagement

-Check if top management engages interested parties relevant to the ISMS.
-Look for evidence of communication with stakeholders and consideration of their needs and expectations.
+• Action: Verify that top management actively engages interested parties relevant to the ISMS and considers their specific needs and expectations.

 9. Evaluate Support for Continual Improvement